Mobile Public

 Rider feedback is most useful when it is tied to a specific trip, as this can help with future sentiment analysis—are rider sentiments correlated with specific bus lines or drivers?
 Times of day?

-In addition, saving specific stops and routes in the app aids in rider trip planning by accurately reflecting rider preferences (least walking, least transfers, fastest overall etc).
+In addition, saving specific stops and routes in the app aids in rider trip planning by accurately reflecting rider preferences (least walking, least transfers, seating availability etc).

 Recent Trip➜